 One of the most interesting things about the neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 56.1% of the households here made up of people living alone, Ä¢¹½ÊÓÆµ's research reveals that this is a larger proportion of people living alone than in 97.9% of the neighborhoods in America.

-In addition, the neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
 Also of note, 63.4% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.